GenAI Concepts

 Regulatory sandboxes are software testing environments where businesses can conduct limited testing of innovations and test their regulatory status.

-Regulatory sandboxes have been included in the EU AI Act Article 53 and Australian Securities & Investments Commission.
+Regulatory sandboxes have been included in the EU AI Act Article 53 and by the Australian Securities & Investments Commission.

 Human oversight

-Human oversight is the requirement that human actors oversee the output of AI systems to ensure that the system creates accurate and accountable results.
-There are different forms and degrees of human oversight, depending on the context and purpose of the AI system in use.
-Human oversight is usually required in cases of high risk systems.
+Human oversight is the requirement that human actors oversee the output of AI systems to ensure that systems create accurate and accountable results.
+There are different forms and degrees of human oversight, depending on the context and purpose of the AI system.
+Human oversight is usually required in high-risk systems.

-Humans in command means that humans have the ultimate control over the AI systems.
-It is like being the commander of the AI system where the commander makes all the important decisions.
+• Humans in command: means that humans have ultimate control over the AI system and make all the important decisions.

 Sometimes human oversight requires a final human decision-maker, but often this is not the best way to implement oversight or may be impossible.

-The EU’s AI Act Article 14 requires that high-risk AI systems have appropriate human oversight from design to operation.
-The level of human oversight should be proportional to the potential impact and severity of harm that the AI system can cause.
+The EU AI Act Article 14 requires that high-risk AI systems have appropriate human oversight from design to operation.
+Human oversight should be proportional to the potential impact and severity of harm that the AI system can cause.

 AI auditing

-AI auditing involves humans, normally researchers, programmers, and regulators, looking closely at AI systems to evaluate the associated risks, ensure AI systems act fairly, safely, and comply with relevant laws, regulations, and ethical standards.
+AI auditing involves humans – normally researchers, programmers and regulators – looking closely at AI systems to evaluate risk and ensure AI systems act fairly and safely, and comply with relevant laws, regulations and ethical standards.

-There are different ways of AI auditing and they have different advantages and limits.
+Different AI auditing methods have different advantages and limits:

 • Technology-oriented audits focus on the properties and capabilities of AI systems.